By David Madrid

 It had been a long trip from South America to the Valley of the Sun.

-Few people in this part of the world knew the chupacabra existed.
+Few people in this part of the world know that chupacabras exist.
 If he was lucky, it would remain that way.

 This was the biggest city he had seen.
 Easy pickings, he thought.

 The chupacabra was a violent animal.
-He didn’t just drain his prey like other chupacabras, he ripped them apart.
+He didn’t just drain his prey of blood like other chupacabras; he ripped them apart.
 And while his name, el chupacabra, the goat sucker, reflected his preference for goats, he didn’t mind draining an occasional sheep.

 As twilight approached, the predator hunted, but he couldn’t find a goat.
 What kind of a city was this where there were no goats?
 Or sheep?